 1. Weight management

 Cayenne pepper has been shown to help boost metabolism and regulate appetite hormones.
 Studies have shown that consuming cayenne increases core body temperature slightly.
-Not only did this mean the body burns more calories, but also study participants had a lowered desire to eat fatty, salty, or sweet foods.
+Not only did this mean the body burned more calories, but also study participants had a lowered desire to eat fatty, salty, or sweet foods.
 Another study showed that participants taking a capsaicin supplement over 12 weeks showed an almost 6% drop in body fat when compared to a placebo group.
 Though these results are interesting, researchers don’t quite yet understand the mechanism.
 More research needs to be done to be able to say definitively whether or not cayenne helps induce weight loss.
 (1)

 2. Skin problems